iamajoe/bedrock-utils/README.md

 ##### Script
 Install [Node.js](http://nodejs.org/) because it uses [webpack](https://webpack.github.io/)<br>
-This module is pretty complicated because it tries to proxy to [webpack](https://webpack.github.io/)<br>
+This module is pretty complicated because it tries to proxy to [webpack](https://webpack.github.io/).
 For general reference, you should use [webpack](https://webpack.github.io/docs/configuration.html)<br>
 Follow the types on top, otherwise you will break the compiler.
 Whenever you need another type, you may try to string the json.
-For example `entry = "['hey']"` will convert into an array when in [webpack](https://webpack.github.io/).
-Whenever you need a simple regex you can use `regex:` like for example on `loader.test` you can set it as `test = "regex:.js?$"`<br>
+For example `entry = "['hey']"` will convert into an array when in [webpack](https://webpack.github.io/).Whenever you need a simple regex you can use `regex:` like for example on `loader.test` you can set it as `test = "regex:.js?$"`<br>
-For now, only dedupe plugin is accepted.
+For now, only `dedupe` plugin is accepted.
 If you need other please issue and I'll implement it asap.<br>
 `output.filename`, `output.path` and `entry` aren't supported.
 Use `src` and `dest` instead (although these won't work with arrays).
 Eventually, I'll get to this.

 ##### Server
+This is on the TODO list but not yet implemented

 ###### `[server.php]`
 Install [PHP](http://php.net/)